jtulach/leaflet4j/README.md

 ====================================

 It is possible to include the browser widget inside of your existing **JavaFX** application.
-To that this, just type:
+To see example of such approach, just type:

     # prepare
     $ mvn clean install